Markovian Lifts of Stochastic Volterra Equations in Sobolev Spaces: Solution theory, an Ito Formula and Invariant Measures: Introduction

+The aim of this work is to develop a systematic functional-analytic framework for Markovian lifts of stochastic Volterra equations based on weighted Sobolev spaces.
+Our approach is motivated by the observation that completely monotone kernels admit a Laplace representation in terms of measures, which naturally suggests a lifting procedure.
+By encoding the decay properties of these measures into suitable Sobolev weights, we obtain a class of state spaces that combines probabilistic and analytic features and allows for the use of tools from the theory of partial differential equations.

+A central insight of our analysis is that the behavior of the lifted process is governed by a precise interplay between \begin{itemize} \item the singularity of the Volterra kernel, \item the decay of the associated Laplace measure, and \item the choice of weighted Sobolev space. \end{itemize} This relationship provides a systematic way to construct state spaces in which the lifted stochastic evolution equation is well-posed and exhibits favorable regularity properties.

-The main aspects of this work are the following. \begin{itemize} \item We study the (measure-valued)lift for a broad class of coefficients in weighted Sobolev spaces, which are more common in studying (S)PDEs and provide more flexibility compared to spaces used in previous studies \cite{cuchiero2020generalized, cuchiero2019markovian}, or \cite{hamaguchi2023markovian}.
-In particular, this choice gives us easy access to embedding theorems, extending existing results to more general coefficients. \item We present an It{\^o}-type formula, for the solution of stochastic Volterra equations, that shares certain properties with the (functional) It{\^o} formula from \cite{viens2019martingale} (see also \cite{bonesini2023rough}), but is more convenient in its application. \item We extend the results regarding the existence of invariant measures from \cite{jacquier2022large_time} to settings with general coefficients and a wider variety of kernels. \end{itemize}
+Within this framework, we establish the following main results: \begin{enumerate} \item \textbf{Solution theory.}\\ We prove existence and uniqueness of (probabilistically weak) mild solutions to the lifted stochastic evolution equation in weighted Sobolev spaces.
+This extends existing results beyond affine or linear settings and accommodates general nonlinear coefficients.
+The spaces used are more common in studying (S)PDEs and provide more flexibility compared to spaces used in previous studies \cite{cuchiero2020generalized, cuchiero2019markovian}, or \cite{hamaguchi2023markovian}.
+In particular, this choice gives us easy access to embedding theorems, extending existing results to more general coefficients.